 In order to understand how ND filters work, it is important to first understand the basics of aerial photography.
 The three main factors that affect your aerial photography are – Shutter Speed, ISO and Aperture.

 Your camera shutter opens up to let the sunlight hit the camera sensor.
 Shutter speed is nothing but the speed with which your camera shutter opens and closes – essentially how long it takes for your camera to take a photo.
 A longer speed shutter will create motion blur.
 And a shorter speed shutter will enable you to capture crisp and sharp aerial photography.

 ISO stands for International Standards Organization.
 ISO speed determines the light sensitivity of your camera sensor.
 Higher the ISO speed, greater the light sensitivity.
 So, if it is bright and sunny, you can make do with low light sensitivity and hence, low ISO.
 Whereas, if you are shooting in low light conditions, you will need greater light sensitivity and hence a higher ISO.
 A word of caution here – Shooting in higher ISO will result in noisy and grainy images.
-If you need some tips on how to remove noise from your aerial photography, you might want to check out our “Night Photography” course taught by Vic Moss.
+If you need some tips on how to remove noise from your aerial photography, you might want to check out our “Night Photography” course.

 Your camera aperture combined with the shutter speed controls the amount of light that is hitting your camera sensor.
 So, if you are shooting in low light, you might want to keep your aperture large to let more light in.

 The maximum aperture size is more important than your minimum aperture size.
 The minimum aperture size across most drone cameras is standard at f/16 or f/22.
 Whereas, a larger aperture allows you to shoot in low light conditions.
 Keeping your aperture small will allow you to bring your foreground and background into focus.
 Whereas, if you wish to blur out the background and focus on the subject, choose a large aperture.